The Final Piece Of The Puzzle

 This means Raff had a motive to destroy the family.
 He coerced his way into manipulating Kinvara thanks to her valuable paintings.
 Their affair meant nothing to him and he did all of this simply to get those paintings as they’re worth a lot of money.

-While Cormoran listens in to Kinvara’s interview, Robin receives a message from Matt threatening to go to the papers.
-He’s going to admit he and Cormoran are having an affair.
+While Cormoran listens in to Kinvara’s interview, Robin receives a message from Matt threatening to go to the papers, determined to out Robin and Cormoran for their affair.
 Deciding to meet, Robin heads down to Little Venice.